matthewsouther/osoberry/src/index.md

 ---
 # *Due to insufficient funding, Osoberry School closed its doors in December 2025.*

 *We worked hard, built a vision, and witnessed a beautiful space to learn and play.
-We will end our time together with sweet memories and new friendships.*
+We ended our time together with sweet memories and new friendships.*

 # \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*